The Courses - TRAC

 The capstone business class, integrating concepts and practices from core business classes, utilizing an organization-wide, strategic perspective and examining the relationship among firm strategy, structure and environment.
 Course emphasizes strategic analysis, strategy formulation, and strategy implementation to achieve sustainable competitive advantage.
 Corporate governance, corporate social responsibility and business ethics are incorporated into the strategic perspective.
 Case analyses and competitive simulation game are central learning components.
 Senior standing in the College of Business and completion of college core.

-SCM 330
+SCM 186

-Supply Chain Management, Analytics for Service Operations
+Supply Chain Operations Management

 Supply Chain Management